vigna/epserde-rs/README.md

 around as a function argument, you will need to couple permanently the deserialized structure with its serialized support, which is obtained by putting it in a [`MemCase`].
-A [`MemCase`] will deref to `T`, so it can be used transparently as long as methods are concerned, but the field of the new structure will have to be of type `MemCase<T>`, not `T`.
+A [`MemCase`] will deref to `T`, so it can be used transparently as long as fields and methods are concerned, but the field of the new structure will have to be of type `MemCase<T>`, not `T`.

+- Until Rust gets specialization, vectors and boxed slices can be automatically (e.g., using derive) ε-copy serialized and deserialized *only* if the type of their elements [is zero-copy](`ZeroCopy`).
+If you need to store, say, a vector of vectors of integers, you must to implement the (de)serialization logic by yourself.

 ## Pros